4imothy/gret/README.md

 ### gret

-gret (global regular expression tree) is a command line tool that searches a directory or file for a matching regex expression and displays matches in a tree structure.
+gret (Global Regular Expression Tree) is a command-line utility designed to search through directories and files for a regex expression that matches while respecting *.gitignore* and *.ignore* files, the results are presented in a tree format.

 ![alt text](./images/example.jpg)